Sartorius muscle: Clinical significance

 One of the many conditions that can disrupt the use of the sartorius is pes anserine bursitis, an inflammatory condition of the medial portion of the knee.
 This condition usually occurs in athletes from overuse and is characterized by pain, swelling and tenderness.
 The pes anserinus involves the tendons of the gracilis, semitendinosus, and sartorius muscles; these tendons attach onto the anteromedial proximal tibia.
 When inflammation of the bursae underlying the tendons occurs, they separate from the head of the tibia.

 History

 The name sartorius comes from the Latin word sartor, meaning tailor, and it is sometimes called the tailor's muscle.
-This name was chosen in reference to the cross-legged position in which tailors once sat.
-In French, a muscle name itself "couturier" comes from this specific position which is referred to as "sitting as a tailor" (in French: "s'asseoir en tailleur").
+This name is likely in reference to the cross-legged position in which tailors once sat.
+Similarly in French, an older name for this muscle is "couturier" (seamstress or dressmaker), with similar reference to "sitting as a tailor" (in French: "s'asseoir en tailleur").
 There are other hypotheses as to the origin of the name.
 One is that it refers to the location of the inferior portion of the muscle being the "inseam" or area of the inner thigh that tailors commonly measure when fitting trousers.
 Another is that the muscle closely resembles a tailor's ribbon.
 Additionally, antique sewing machines required continuous crossbody pedaling.
 This combination of lateral rotation and flexion of the hip and flexion of the knee gave tailors particularly developed sartorius muscles.